fabric8io/docker-maven-plugin/doc/intro.md

 * The configuration of the plugin should be **simple**, since developers don't want to be forced to dive into specific Docker details only to start a container.
-So, only a handful options should be exposed, which needs not necessarily map directly to docker config setup.
+So, only a handful of options should be exposed, which does not necessarily map directly to the docker config setup.

 * There should be as **few dependencies** as possible for this plugin.
-So it does *not* use the Java Docker API [docker-java](https://github.com/docker-java/docker-java) which is external to docker and has a different lifecycle than Docker's [remote API](http://docs.docker.io/en/latest/reference/api/docker_remote_api/).
+So it does *not* use the Java Docker API [docker-java](https://github.com/docker-java/docker-java) which is external to Docker and has a different lifecycle than Docker's [remote API](http://docs.docker.io/en/latest/reference/api/docker_remote_api/).
   Since this plugin needs only a small subset of the whole API, it is OK to do the REST calls directly.
 That way the plugin has